-L-Arginine is an amino acid (a protein building block).
-In your body, it turns into nitric oxide in the body.
-Men who took 5 milligrams of it per day for 6 weeks had improved erections.
+L-arginine is an amino acid, which are the building blocks of protein.
+In your body, it turns into nitric oxide.
+In one study, about one-third of men who took 5 grams of it per day for 6 weeks had improved erections.

 The supplement can cause belly pain, bloating, diarrhea, and other side effects.

 Propionyl-L-carnitine: Your body makes this amino acid.
 It’s important for metabolism.
 As a supplement, it might help make sildenafil (Viagra) more effective for men with diabetes and erectile dysfunction.
 One study tested that idea in men who had tried sildenafil at least eight times with no luck.
 When they added 2 grams of propionyl-L-carnitine per day to their plan, they got results.